Redislabs-Solution-Architects/redisSMSLuaA-A/README.md

 ## Overview
 A java producer will produce messages on a redis stream across two redis clusters in an active/active database.
 A java consumer will consume from the stream and create redis structures from the streams messages.
-First, on simple consumer will be used but a lua consumer will be developed next to eliminate round trips to the client java application
+Both a simple consumer and a consumer using LUA to eliminate round trips to the client java application are available.

 ## Redis Advantages for message partition streaming
  * Redis easily handles high write transaction volume